c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 print("Average equilibriumOptimized() execution time for array with \(testedArray.count) elements is \(executionTime.formattedTime)")
 ```

 ```console
 Average equilibriumOptimized() execution time for array with 21 elements is 8.08ms
 ```

 # 	* [Summary](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)

+In this section, we have seen some practical examples of solving problems using two different approaches.

+Although the naive implementations produced the right results, they start to show their weakness as the input size gets bigger.

+By using more efficient techniques, we reduced the time complexity and - as a consequence - the execution time of our solutions considerably.

+Coming up with the optimal algorithm requires research and deeper understanding of the problem we are trying to solve.

+Math skills and the ability to apply the features of the given programming language will help you in creating more efficient algorithms.

+The time complexity of an algorithm is crucial when it comes to performance.

+> Do your best to avoid polynomial and worse time complexities!

+Nested loops should always be a warning sign.
+Whenever you meet them, think about other alternatives to solve that particular problem.

+You should highlight the performance bottlenecks using dedicated comments.
+Implement unit and performance tests.
+They will surface the issues which otherwise would remain hidden.

+Finally, try to solve the problem without relying on nested iterations if possible.

 # 5. [Generics](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)
 # 	* [Why Generics?](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)
 # 	* [Generic Types](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)